How Being Open about Type 1 Changed My College Experience

 As I began to open up more to my coaches, they were shocked that I had been dealing with this on my own.
 My coaches, Cassie and Danny, quickly became second parents to me and would constantly check in with me before runs.
 They even got the Constant Glucose Monitor app on their phone to see my blood sugars, which was particularly helpful in cross country races and in the 10k on the track.
 When I opened up to my teammates, who are now all my best friends, I was in awe over how much love, care and support they gave me.
 My best friend Sarah made me promise her when she asked how I was to not just say I was fine, but to tell her my actual blood sugar.
 On long runs, my running group insisted on stopping if I was going low and felt dizzy.

-As Type 1 diabetics, a lot of us have the tendency to try to deal with it ourselves because we are scared to talk about how hard it can be.
+As people with type 1 diabetes, a lot of us have the tendency to try to deal with it ourselves because we are scared to talk about how hard it can be.
 It’s so important to be open about what we deal with on a daily basis, and the people that love and care about you want to be there for you no matter what.
-And when we do feel alone we have to reach out to other Type 1s because no one should ever feel alone.
+And when we do feel alone we have to reach out to other type 1s because no one should ever feel alone.
 We are in this together.

 To learn more about the 2019 TCS New York City Marathon Beyond Type Run team click here.